AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 >[!NOTE]
 >
->Dependent objects can be replaced with existing ones in the target sandbox.
-This allows you to reuse existing objects rather than creating a new version.
+>Dependent objects can be replaced with existing ones in the target sandbox, which allows you to reuse existing objects rather than creating a new version.
 For example, when you import a package including schemas, you can reuse existing custom field group and identity namespaces in the target sandbox.
 Alternatively, when you import a package including Journeys, you can reuse existing segments in the target sandbox.

 To use an existing object, select the pencil icon beside the dependent object.
 The options to create new or use existing are displayed.
 Select **[!UICONTROL Use existing]**.